-If you have any concerns about the welfare of any of our children, you can report them to the above-named persons.
+If you have any concerns about the welfare of any of our children you can report them to the above named persons.

-Staff and volunteers must record their concerns on a note of concern form and include a physical injury/body map where appropriate
+Staff and volunteers must record their concerns on either CPOMS or via a note of concern form (include physical injury/body map if appropriate).